 LIGNANS HEALTH BENEFITS

 Lignans are phytonutrients that have both soluble and insoluble fiber.
-Lignans are antioxidants that may also support the immune system and are excellent for balancing hormone levels in the body.
+Lignans are antioxidants that may also support the immune system.
+Additionally, lignans are excellent for balancing hormone levels in the body.
 In women, they help balance estrogen levels; in men, they help balance the testosterone-DHT relationship and inhibit certain enzymes needed to convert testosterone to DHT.
 This results in lower DHT levels, which may improve prostate health and may help maintain testosterone levels.
-In men, women and animals, lignans inhibit HSD enzyme, which helps reduce levels of the stress hormone, Cortisol.
+In men, women and animals, lignans inhibit HSD enzyme, which helps reduce levels of the stress hormone, cortisol.
 They also have anti-estrogenic effects and can prevent naturally occurring (and sometimes radical) hormones from binding to estrogen receptors and exerting their negative effects.
 Lignans provide a weaker, cleaner estrogen to balance any deficit or surplus.
-There are 9 main potential health benefits from Flaxseed lignans.
+There are 9 main potential health benefits from flaxseed lignans.
 Read more benefits below.

 Click here for our women's health page

 Studies have shown that women with high levels of lignans in their bodies, as measured from urine and/or blood samples, may have better breast health.
 Read more about lignans and better breast health

 A study by the University of California at Davis concluded that "High-lignan Flax has the unique property of decreasing Ox-LDL."
 Read the full report found on the US government National Institute of Health web site at this link: http://www.ncbi.nlm.nih.gov/pubmed/23885993

 To read more about lignans and healthy cholesterol levels, click here.

 Lignans have a higher antioxidant (ORAC) Value than any other fruit or vegetable published in the USDA database.
 See Orac Chart